MR

 Can I start an online business without registering?

-Do I need to register my small business Ontario?
+Do I need to register my small business in Ontario?

 What happens if you don’t register your business?

-You cannot open a business account with a bank if you do not register your business.
-Furthermore, non-registered businesses have meager chances of attracting investors.
+You can only open a business account with a bank if you register your business.
+Furthermore, non-registered businesses have meagre chances of attracting investors.

 Do I need to register my business before I start?